 Threshold analyses were conducted to identify at what price lovo-cel or exa-cel would meet certain cost-effectiveness thresholds.
 Tables 4.12 and 4.13 present the findings from these threshold analyses for the health care system perspective and modified societal perspective using outcomes of both the QALY and evLY, respectively.
-The prices presented in Table 4.12 do not include costs for workup and preparation, transplant, or post-transplant monitoring costs and therefore represent threshold prices for acquisition alone.
-We have also estimated threshold based prices assuming simple outcomes based agreements and the results for this scenario are presented in Table E16 of the Supplement.
+The prices presented in Table 4.12 do not include costs for workup and preparation, transplant, or post-transplant monitoring costs and therefore represent threshold prices for lovo-cel acquisition alone.